allsway/insight-political-donor/README.md

 - median_values_by_date.txt

 In order to calculate the median for median_values_by_zip.txt, the CMTE_ID is stored in a dictionary, which contains a sub-dictionary for each zipcode that has been contributed by.
 Each zip code hash contains a 4 column dictionary.
 The transaction amounts are then stored in a min heap and a max heap per zip code, in order to calculate the streaming median most efficiently.
 The 4 columns of the zip code hash contain:
- - min heap (the upper half of the transaction amounts per zip code per CMTE_ID streamed in so far)
+ - min heap (the upper half of the transaction amounts per zip code per CMTE_ID streamed in so far).
+If there are an odd number of transactions, the min heap should always contain the extra transaction.
  - max heap (the lower half of the transaction amounts per zip code per CMTE_ID streamed in so far)
  - Running total of the number of transactions per zip code per CMTE_ID
  - Running sum of transactions per zip code per CMTE_ID streamed in so far